adbar/simplemma/README.md

 - [ ] Function as a meta-package?
 - [ ] Integrate optional, more complex models?

 ## Credits and licenses

-Software under MIT license, for the linguistic information databases see `licenses` folder.
+The software is licensed under the MIT license.
+For information on the licenses of the linguistic information databases, see the `licenses` folder.

-The surface lookups (non-greedy mode) use lemmatization lists derived from various sources, ordered by relative importance:
+The surface lookups (non-greedy mode) rely on lemmatization lists derived from the following sources, listed in order of relative importance:

 -   [Lemmatization
     lists](https://github.com/michmech/lemmatization-lists) by Michal